qu4ntik/Find-the-number/README.md

 # Find-the-number

 My first little python game.
-Your job is to find a random number between two values, X and Y You can change theses values in the first lines of the code in the python file.
-The default settings are X=1, Y=100 You can enter a number proposition every time from just running the file, I made a input() for that.
+Your job is to find a random number between two values, X and Y.
+You can change theses values in the first lines of the code in the python file.
+The default settings are X=1, Y=100

+You can enter a number proposition every time from just running the file, I made a input() for that.

 The main challenge for this game is not the game itself but all the debugging I made, it was a first one for me.